 And to answer the question about obesity, there is nothing okay about being obese.
 The very definition of obese suggests that the excess of fat may be a danger to your health, so in no way will that word ever be positive nor should it ever be accepted.
 That is not fat acceptance.
 I’m all for being a naturally bigger or fat person when it has no effect on your health, but if you become overweight unnaturally (e.g, overeating, developing a disorder, in your case medication and stress) then it’s common knowledge that this is unhealthy and it isn’t something you should embrace when you very well could be shortening years of your life.

 • 21 June 2013

-Anonymous asked: you know what pisses me off the most about titp? it's not even that they compare the ~oppression~ of fat people to the oppression black people have gone through, but that they straight-up are a danger. for example, they advised veup NOT TO BELIEVE her DOCTOR who said she needed to lose weight because of sleep apnea, and a few months later, after weight loss, she felt a lot better. titp is actually dangerous - they're not doctors, they simply use bullshit, biased studies.
+Anonymous said: you know what pisses me off the most about titp? it's not even that they compare the ~oppression~ of fat people to the oppression black people have gone through, but that they straight-up are a danger. for example, they advised veup NOT TO BELIEVE her DOCTOR who said she needed to lose weight because of sleep apnea, and a few months later, after weight loss, she felt a lot better. titp is actually dangerous - they're not doctors, they simply use bullshit, biased studies.

 I’ve mentioned this before.
 They don’t hold factual debates but rather opinion based debates which just doesn’t cut it when you’re trying to denounce a whole entire weight class while doing so.
 If you’re going to stand up for something so extreme, at least use more of a foundation to go off of than forever21 not having your size, or being made fun of (who hasn’t been).
 There is nothing in that that suggests someone is not socially privileged.